Memory Care Fact Sheet

 Optional Memory Care Certification

-Memory Care Certification requirements build upon the Nursing Care Center accreditation requirements and recognize organizations that demonstrate advanced competency in dementia care services.
-To be eligible for Memory Care Certification, The Joint Commission requires organizations to have an organized approach to the care, treatment and services provided to the special patient population.
+Optional Memory Care Certification requirements build upon the Nursing Care Center accreditation requirements and recognize organizations that demonstrate advanced competency in dementia care services.
+To be eligible for Memory Care Certification, The Joint Commission requires skilled nursing facilities/nursing facilities to have an organized approach to the care, treatment and services provided to the special patient population.
 A distinct memory care unit is not required.

 Key certification requirements include: